Frequently Asked Questions

 How much does the appointment cost?

-The cost varies depending on if you are a new patient to our certification center or a renewal patient.
+The cost varies depending upon whether you are a new patient to our certification center or a returning patient.
 In addition, we have discounts for veterans, seniors and disabled patients.
-If approved, you will receive a signed Physician Certification Recommendation from the doctor that is necessary in order to apply for your medical marijuana registry card.
-Please ask a staff member for details.
+Please refer to our pricing page for details

 How long will the appointment take?